Aydinhamedi/Pneumonia-Detection-Ai/README.md

 > [!TIP]
 > If you just want the model go to the Github Releases.

-The project includes a Command Line Interface (CLI) for easy use of the model.
+The project includes a Command Line Interface (CLI) and a (GUI) Graphical User Interface for easy use of the model.
 The CLI, which is based on the [Python CLI template](https://github.com/Aydinhamedi/Python-CLI-template) from the same author, provides a user-friendly, colorful interface that allows you to interact with the model. you can fined the CLI in

 ```
 Interface\CLI